Rebuild Your Life After Divorce – Introduction

 Is it possible to rebuild your life after divorce?

-And if yes, how should you start, what can you do to move on and heal?
+And if yes, how do you start, what can you do to move on and heal?

-Instead of living in my home, I found myself in a 300 square foot apartment.
+Instead of living in your home, you might find yourself in a 300 square foot apartment.

-Instead of hearing the sounds of my children’s feet scampering up the stairs, I heard silence.
+Instead of hearing the sounds of your children’s feet scampering up the stairs, you hear silence.

-At that time, I never believed that I could have a better life, any life.
+At that time, I never believed that I could have a better life, any life at all.

-My sense of loss was deeper than the Grand Canyon.
+My sense of loss was a more bottomless chasm than the Grand Canyon.

 Have you felt that type of despair and isolation?